LocusEnergy/dbio/README.rst

 -  ``-e``: encoding.
 Defaults to ``'utf-8'``.

 Some databases (e.g. Vertica, PostgreSQL) allow specifying a specific string to represent NULL values.
-MySQL only allows "", so if you wish to make a MySQL table the target of a **load** or **replicate** operation, and you also wish to distinguish between NULL and the empty string, use ``dbio -ns "\N" replicate query_db_url mysql_url query mysql_table``.
+MySQL only allows "\\N", so if you wish to make a MySQL table the target of a **load** or **replicate** operation, and you also wish to distinguish between NULL and the empty string, use ``dbio -ns "\N" replicate query_db_url mysql_url query mysql_table``.